agmcleod/mosaic-errors/README.md

 Add internal_server_error.html.haml, not_found.html.haml and unprocessable_entity.html.haml with your custom messages.

-Add following to routing table:
+Add following to routing table

     match "/404", :to => "errors#not_found"
     match "/422", :to => "errors#unprocessable_entity"
     match "/500", :to => "errors#internal_server_error"